fsalomon/ring2sip/README.md

 - Configure your local machine settings:
   - `LOCAL_IP` (must be static, or you will need to modify my code).
   - `LOCAL_SIP_PORT`, `LOCAL_RTP_PORT` (use any free ports).
+- Optionally, set `NOTIFY_URL` if you want a URL to be called for every button press on your doorbell.

 ### Testing
 - Run the code: `node index.js`.
 Uncomment `doConnect()` in `index.js` to establish a connection without a trigger.